helidon-io/helidon/docs/se/guides/upgrade_4x.md

 2. Wait for the server to start and print the message in an asynchronous way.
 3. Gracefully handle exceptions if they occur during the initialization process.
 <!--@mdc :: -->

-start.
+In Helidon 4.x, you can create and configure a server and then wait for it to start.
 If any exceptions happen, they are handled the traditional way using available language constructions.
 For example: